-THE CHURCHES AND THE CHURCH, A STUDY OF ECUMENISM By Bernard Leeming, S. J. London, and The Newman Pres Westminster, Md., 1960.
+The Churches and the Church, a Study of Ecumenism.
+By Bernard Leeming, S. J. London, and The Newman Press, Westminster, Md., 1960.
 340 pages.
 Cloth. \$6.50.

-This book by Father Leeming, who is Professor of Dogmatic Theolog at Heythrop College, is an indication of the interest which the hierarchy is the Roman Catholic Church is taking in the Ecumenical Movement.
-It is furthermore a tribute to the care with which every phase of the Ecumenica Movement is studied in learned Catholic circles and to the diligence with which the basic principles of Roman Catholicism are brought to bear or every question related to this movement.
+This book by Father Leeming, who is Professor of Dogmatic Theology at Heythrop College, is an indication of the interest which the hierarchy in the Roman Catholic Church is taking in the Ecumenical Movement.
+It is furthermore a tribute to the care with which every phase of the Ecumenical Movement is studied in learned Catholic circles and to the diligence with which the basic principles of Roman Catholicism are brought to bear on every question related to this movement.
 The author defines the Ecumenical Movement as a trend to united action, with oneness as the end and aim.
 He presents also a history of the movement together with information on the manner in which the movement operates and is governed.
 He sets forth the reasons for the rise of the Ecumenical Movement, both on the mission field and at home, where the disunity of the churches offends those to whom the Church's efforts are directed and tends to make Christians more and more a dwindling minority relative to world population.
-Father Leeming points out that the Ecumenical Movement, which began in an era of doctrinal confusion and indifferentism, has moved more and more to a real revival of confessional consciousness.
-The movement is seeking solid theological foundations.
+Father Leening points out that the Ecumenical Movement, which began in an era of doctrinal confusion and indifferentism, has moved more and more to a real revival of confessional consciousness.
+The movement is seeking solid theory logical foundations.